 3. Recognize Top Performers

-One of the most important elements of company culture is recognizing and rewarding result-oriented employees, especially when their results are directly related to an adherence to core company values.
+One of the most important elements of company culture is recognizing and rewarding result-oriented employees, especially when their results are directly related to adherence to core company values.
 A recent white paper commissioned by O.C.
 Tanner and conducted by the Cicero Group gathered information concerning employee performance by asking this simple question: "What is the most important thing that your manager or company currently does that would cause you to produce great work?"

 The response?
 Thirty-seven percent of participants shared that more personal recognition would encourage them to produce better work more often.
 A few of the elements managers can use to create authentic, meaningful recognition experiences include: